mcaravind/HackerNewsSummary/README.md

 For each story, you can also see the time you are saving (based on average reading speed) with a countdown timer.

+__Installation__

+Download the Zip file for the project, navigate to the folder called HiSum.App.
+Click on nw.exe.
+That's it.

 Features:

 - See a preview of the important phrases in the comment thread for a given story